Nursing Story Slam

 Karen Cook

 Karen Cook has been telling stories for over 40 years as a communications practitioner.
 Her experience includes roles with the University of Manitoba, the Canadian Red Cross, Western Canada Lottery Corporation and Calgary Public Library.
 But her passion is post secondary education and the stories of all the students she has met along the way.
-Working in UCalgary's Faculty of Nursing for 20+ years, she calls herself a nurse through osmosis and, as a Story Slam judge, she will be paying close attention to recollections that make her laugh or cry since she enjoys doing both.
+She worked in UCalgary's Faculty of Nursing for 20+ years, she calls herself a nurse through osmosis and, as a Story Slam judge, she will be paying close attention to recollections that make her laugh or cry since she enjoys doing both.

 Dr. Lorelli Nowell